 TOPIC: (ISA-2) Overview of 10 CFR Part 21, “Reporting of Defects and Noncompliance”

 PURPOSE: The purpose of this activity is to familiarize you with 10 CFR Part 21 “Reporting of Defects and Noncompliance.”
 These regulations require notification to the NRC of defects by suppliers of basic components.
-This individual study activity will help you understand the purpose of Part 21 and provide you with some basic knowledge that NRC inspectors will use when conducting construction inspections.
+This individual study activity will help you understand the purpose of 10 CFR Part 21 and provide you with some basic knowledge that NRC inspectors will use when conducting construction inspections.

 COMPETENCY